Megami Tensei: Common elements

 Despite most games in the series taking place in different continuities, they do share certain elements.
 One of its defining traits is it being set in a contemporary urban environment, specifically modern-day Tokyo.
 Post-apocalyptic elements are a recurring feature in settings and narratives.
 This choice was originally made to set the game apart from other fantasy-based gaming franchises of the time, as modern day Tokyo was rarely seen in games as opposed to versions of it from the past.
 The Persona series takes place exclusively within this setting, spanning a single continuity and mostly focusing on the exploits of a group of young people.

 Shin Megami Tensei II is one of the notable early exceptions to the series' common setting, as it is set in a science fiction-styled future despite still including fantasy elements.
 The Last Bible series also shifted to a full fantasy setting.
 Two more recent notable departures were Strange Journey, which shifted the focus to Antarctica to portray the threat on a global scale, and Shin Megami Tensei IV, which included a medieval-stage society existing separately from a modern-day Tokyo.
 The Devil Summoner games take the form of modern-day detective stories as opposed to post-apocalyptic settings.

 The series title translates as "Reincarnation of the Goddess": this has carried over into the current Shin Megami Tensei series, which has been officially translated as "True Goddess Metempsychosis".
 The word "Metempsychosis" refers to the cycle of reincarnation that ties into many Megami Tensei stories.
 The reborn goddess of the title has multiple meanings: it refers to a female character in each game that could be interpreted as the goddess, and is also representative of the drastic changes a location undergoes during a game.
 The concept of reincarnation was also included in narratives and gameplay mechanics to tie in with these themes.
 The series' overarching title has been truncated to "MegaTen" by series fans.
 Originating in Japan, the abbreviation has become a common term for the series among its fans.
+Its subseries Persona is named as "Nǚshén Yìwénlù" (女神异闻录 (女神異聞錄, Alternate Tale of the Goddess)) in Chinese, originating from the Japan version of Megami Tensei series used this term as subtitles in early spin-offs.